Islandora/documentation/docs/alpaca/alpaca-technical-stack.md

 The base unit of resources is called a bundle.
 Bundle is similar to a jar file, with additional information to be processed as an OSGi component.
 Several bundles can be grouped together into a Feature and installed together.
 OSGi bundles can be run on containers implementing the OSGi specification.
 Apache Karaf is one such container

 ## [Karaf](https://karaf.apache.org/manual/latest/overview.html)
-Apache Karaf is a container that can be used to deploy an array of applications such servlets, apache camel components, jars etc.
+Apache Karaf is a container that can be used to deploy an array of applications such servlets, Apache Camel components, jars etc.

 ### Karaf - Bundle - Hello World
-Download a bundle to the claw vagrant (ex to /home directory).
+Download a bundle to the [CLAW vagrant](https://github.com/Islandora-CLAW/claw_vagrant) (ex to /home directory).
 An example hello world bundle is [here](https://github.com/moghaddam/developmentor/blob/master/helloworld/target/helloworld-1.0.0.jar).

 In Islandora CLAW vagrant, you can login to Karaf using ssh.
 The password is karaf.
 You can also use the client here: /opt/karaf/bin/client.
 Karaf client allows the use of linux commands such as ```grep``` in addition to Karaf commands.